finos/FDC3/docs/context/ref/Product.md

 ---
 # `Product`

 [`@experimental`](/docs/fdc3-compliance#experimental-features) context type representing a tradable product.
-To be used with OMS and EMS systems.\n\nThis type is currently only loosely defined as an extensible context object, with an optional instrument field.
+To be used with OMS and EMS systems.
+This type is currently only loosely defined as an extensible context object, with an optional instrument field.

 Notes: